What causes cellulite?

 Sugar intake, regardless of overall calorie balance, is a major cause of cellulite.

-Sugar converts to fat and stimulates insulin release, which in turn leads to deposition of fat into fat cells, especially when combined with inactivity.
+Sugar converts to triglycerides (fat) and stimulates insulin release, which in turn leads to deposition of triglycerides into adipocytes, especially when combined with inactivity.

 Cellulite cause #4: Inactivity / lack of exercise